 I had no hospice training, but the patient was stable and just needed supplies.

-I figured it was going to be a 5-minute detour.
+It was going to be a 5-minute detour.
+An easy-peasy visit.

 I knocked again.
 No one came.